 He was born in London, England to Jim Snr (full name Patrick James Carr) and Nora – both Irish immigrants (meaning that he had a stereotypical Catholic upbringing).

-Or, if you would prefer the silly answer, he jokes about his conception here.
+Or, if you would prefer the silly answer, he joked about his conception here.

 When he was 3 years old, he had a brush with death as a result of developing Bacterial Meningitis, after a dose of Mumps.
 Read more here.